jyz0328/Document-Analyzer-EC530/README.md

+# document text analyzer for EC530
+# By JINGYI ZHANG (jyz0328@bu.edu, U26578499)

-how to run file <br>
+# how to run file <br>
+- Step0 :download this github
-run [ python3 ./app.py ] in terminal A <br>
+- Step1 :run [python3 ./app.py] in terminal A <br>
-run [python3 ./nowclient.py ] in terminal B <br>
+- Step2 :run [python3 ./nowclient.py ] in terminal B <br>
-then u can see ["What do you want to do?
+- Step3 :then u can see ["What do you want to do?
 (1 for login, 2 for register, 3 for exit): "], input 1 or 2 or 3 to see effect<br>
-if u login successfully u can also see [Choose an option: (1 for upload, 2 for logout): ], input 1 or 2 to see effect<br>
+- Step4 :if u login successfully u can also see [Choose an option: (1 for upload, 2 for logout): ], input 1 or 2 to see effect<br>, u can use `example.pdf`, `test.txt` or use other pdf or txt files as file for upload
-use [control c]to exit backend<br><br>
+- Step5 :use [control c]to exit backend<br><br>

-currently version only document using 'pdf txt' can be analyzed, use any other document will cuase failure, i will address this in furture if i have time<br>
+- Noticecurrently version only document using 'pdf txt' can be analyzed, use any other document will cuase failure, i will address this in furture if i have time<br>

-then explain functions <br>
+# usage of each component <br>
 nowclient.py:frontend, which show things in front of users <br>
 app.py : backend , all modules need to be import<br>
 auth.py :authcation module<br>